 Natural Is Best

 The tongue is one of your body’s devices to moderate food.
 Keep in mind that the human body wasn’t designed to live in this day in age with the convenience of any type of food at an arms reach away.
-The human body was designed to stay alive, and the tongue served as a survival tool to detect salty food for proper mineral balance.
+The human body is designed to stay alive.
+Your tongue serves as a survival tool to detect salty food for proper mineral balance.

 So, as long as you are eating natural foods you can salt your food in your figure diet for flavor.
 Processed food doesn’t need salt because it’s EXTREMELY high in sodium and low in the rest of the nutrients.
 And I would limit processed foods as much as possible anyway since they don’t’ have any nutritional value.
 You might be more nutrition by eating the box it came in.